styled-components/styled-components/CONTRIBUTING.md

 This document will get you started on how to contribute and things you should know.
 So please give it a thorough read.

+Please also give the code of conduct a read.

 ## How do I contribute code?

 1. Find some issue you're interested in, or a feature that you'd like to tackle.